dataiads/nuxt-module/README.md

 ### Core
 Handles page initialization, error handling configuration and initial page data load.
 Provides the following functions:
-* `fetchProductRecommendations` to retrieve product recommendations from Dataïads api
+* `$fetchProductRecommendations` to retrieve product recommendations from Dataïads api
-* `errorRedirect` to fallback on mirrored domain product page when a critical error occurs
+* `$errorRedirect` to fallback on mirrored domain product page when a critical error occurs
-* `reportError` to report an error to Dataïads api
+* `$reportError` to report an error to Dataïads api

 This plugin cannot be disabled.